 import weightwatcher as ww import torchvision.models as models model = models.vgg19_bn(pretrained=True) watcher = ww.WeightWatcher(model=model) details = watcher.analyze(plot=True, randomize=True)

 For each layer, Weightwatcher plots the Empirical Spectral Density, or ESD.
 This is just a histogram of the eigenvalues of the layer correlation matrix X=WTW.

 import numpy as np import matplotlib,pyplot as plt ...
 X = np.dot(W,W.T) evals, evecs = np.linalg.eig(X( plt.hist(evals, bin=100, density=True) ...

 By specifying the randomize option, WW randomizes elements of the weight matrix W, and then computes the it’s ESD.
 This randomized ESD is overlaid on the orginal ESD of X, and ploted on a log scale.

-This is shown above.
+This is shown above, in the RHS (right hand side).
 The original layer ESD is green; the randomized ESD is red, And the orange line depicts the largest eigenvalue of the randomized ESD.

 If the layer is well trained matrix, then when W is randomized, it’s ESD will look like that of a normally distributed random matrix.
 This is shown in Figure (a), above.

-Notice also that in Figure (a), the green ESD is very Heavy Tailed, with the histogram extending out to log10=2, or a largest eigenvalue of nearly 100: .
+Notice also that in Figure (a), the green ESD is very Heavy-Tailed, with the histogram extending out to log10=2, or the largest eigenvalue of nearly 100: .
 But in Figure (b),, the green ESD has a distinctly different shape and is smaller in scale than in Figure (a).
 In fact, in (b), the green (original) and red (randomized) layer ESDs look almost the same, except for a small shelf of larger green eigenvalues, extending out to and concentrating around the orange line.